The kinds of SEN that are provided for

 The Curriculum also includes the social aspects that are essential for lifelong learning, personal growth and development of independence.

 The curriculum is all the planned activities that the school organises in order to promote learning, personal growth and development.
 The aim of our curriculum is to encourage pupils to become competent, self-reliant learners, with the necessary knowledge and skills of the world about them.
 The curriculum is matched to the needs of all pupils and differentiated according to need and ability.
-In order to achieve this, the school places great value on the traditional skills of Literacy and Numeracy as well as other curriculum areas such as Science, ICT, Humanities, Arts and Physical Education.
+In order to achieve this, the school places great value on the traditional skills of English, Reading and Maths as well as other curriculum areas such as Science, ICT, Humanities, Arts and Physical Education.
 The school curriculum includes all the elements of National Curriculum and statutory Religious Education, but also includes environmental education, citizenship and other cross curricular themes.
 The curriculum underpins the developments of children spiritually, morally, socially and culturally (known as SMSC).

 In the Early Years Foundation Stage, learning is delivered through structured play.
 There is a balance between child-initiated learning and adult-led tasks based on the Early Years Curriculum, covering the prime areas of learning;